alipay/agentUniverse/docs/guidebook/en/8_1_1_data_autonomous_agent.md

 The dataAgent hopes to use the agent's own capabilities to **self-collect**, **self-manage**, and **intelligently evaluate the data of the Agent**.

-In the MVP version, you can use the `dataset_build_agent` to make multiple rounds of batch invocation on the query sets to be evaluated, producing evaluation datasets; then, by using the `dataset_eval_agent`, you can apply the **Fin-Eva** data evaluation standards published by Ant Group based on seven dimensions (relevance, factuality, rationality, timeliness, structure, coherence, and comprehensiveness) to conduct intelligent data assessment and annotation.
+In the MVP version, you can use the `dataset_build_agent` to make multiple rounds of batch invocation on the query sets to be evaluated, producing evaluation datasets.
+Then, by using the `dataset_eval_agent`, you can apply the **Fin-Eva** data evaluation standards published by Ant Group based on seven dimensions (relevance, factuality, rationality, timeliness, structure, integrity, and comprehensiveness) to conduct intelligent data assessment and annotation.
 The results of multiple rounds of evaluation are subjected to a rich statistical analysis to provide users with a more intuitive view of the changes in the Agent's capabilities.

 By utilizing a complete set of data autonomy capabilities, you can easily understand the current level of your agent through intelligently generated evaluation reports.